 I love all that my work with girls offers.
 Having had significant issues with my menstrual cycle through my teens and 20s led me to look into alternative approaches.
 I was inspired as I explored more holistic paths and enjoyed the deepening relationship with my cycle they supported.
 I came to see how my lack of knowledge and understanding of my body as a young woman had contributed to my menstrual cycle problems and lack of confidence at that time.
 I have such a passion for being part of the change that brings a girl’s menarche and menstrual cycle back to being universally seen a positive and beautiful thing!
 It is a real privilege to spend time with girls at such a magical and yet often challenging time in their lives.

 Running Celebration Days is something I particularly enjoy.
 It is the culmination of years of working with my own cycle, working with women, and my passion for supporting girls embarking on their menstrual journey.
 For myself, and so many women, the start of our menstrual life was not positive.
 A Celebration Day for Girls is one beautiful way we can ensure a positive and empowered start for our girls.

-I am excited to be offering Fathers Celebrating Daughters workshops now as well, as I feel these complement the Celebration Days beautifully in providing a space for Dads to explore the changing relationship with their girls.
+I also offer Fathers Celebrating Daughters workshops, and feel these complement the Celebration Days beautifully in providing a space for Dads to explore the changing relationship with their girls.